anshdev0/Musik/README.md

 ## Notes

 - Built for personal use
-- Music is streamed from your own Cloudflare R2 bucket
+- Music is streamed from my own Cloudflare R2 bucket
 - No user data is collected or shared